SongLin99/AUTO_ERP/README.md

 This project can help you with fast and automated EEG data preprocessing and ERP analysis.
-Mainly utilizing three packages: **MNE, ICLABEL, and autoreact**
+You can freely set filters, reference electrodes, etc Mainly utilizing three packages: **MNE, ICLABEL, and autoreact**

 1.MNE is a basic Python library for processing EEG<br>